dlombard94/dlombard94.github.io/README.md

 Uses HTTP to transfer data from the RPi Sensehat to the thingspeak platform.
 Have a spudwatch2.py python program which when run monitors the temp and humidity.
 Using crontab, I have this program automatically running when the RPi is turned on.
-If outside the desied range the prgram will either turn on/off certain equipment
+If outside the desired range the program will either turn on/off certain equipment

 Have 6 fields in thing speak
 1. Temperature